Bruckner--Garg-type results with respect to Haar null sets in $C[0,1]$: Introduction

 \begin{definition} For an abelian Polish group $G$ a set $A\subset G$ is \emph{shy} or \emph{Haar null} if there exists a Borel set $B\subset G$ and a Borel probability measure $\mu$ on $G$ such that $A\subset B$ and $\mu\left(B+x\right) = 0$ for all $x\in G$.
 The complement of a shy set is called a \emph{prevalent} set.
 We say that a set is \emph {Haar ambivalent} if it is neither shy nor prevalent. \end{definition}

 Christensen proved in \cite{C} that shy sets form a $\sigma$-ideal and in locally compact abelian Polish groups Haar measure zero sets and shy sets coincide.

-Denote by $C[0,1]$ the Banach space of continuous functions $f\colon [0,1]\to \RR$ endowed with the supremum metric.
+Denote by $C[0,1]$ the Banach space of continuous functions $f\colon [0,1]\to \mathbb{R}$ endowed with the supremum metric.
 By \emph{Cantor set} we mean a set homeomorphic to the classical `middle-third' Cantor set and \emph{generic} is understood in the sense of Baire category.
-Let us recall the well-known Bruckner-Garg Theorem, see \cite{BG}.
+Let us recall the well-known Bruckner--Garg Theorem, see \cite{BG}.